Yellowbeard shuffled the men the next day, putting Juan and I at opposite ends of the hull. Black Hanung was beside Juan, silent as ever.

 “The muskets are mostly also all of the same caliber.
 Four outliers.
 The pistols are a bit more complicated.”

 He turned an eye on me.
 It glimmered in the reflected light of a bonfire further down the beach.
+It suddenly occurred to me that, having to organize ammo for all of those guns, he should have known everything I just told him.
+His eyes narrowed a bit.
 “How many machines?”

 I shrugged.
 “Five, at most, to be practical.
-Leave the outliers.”
+Leave the outliers.
+And the pistols.
+They’re close-quarters weapons anyway, right?”

 He turned back to the sea and nodded.
 He shoved another hunk of pork into his mouth from the pile on the pewter plate between his boots.